Industry Insight · For Engineering Teams

 ./examples/user-endpoint.ts as a working example.

-For complex multi-step skills, you can instruct Claude to spawn subagents, separate Claude instances that handle parts of the task in parallel.
-This is especially useful for skills that need to analyze multiple files or run multiple checks simultaneously.
+For complex multi-step skills, instruct Claude to spawn subagents.
+Separate Claude instances that handle parts of the task in parallel.
+Especially useful when the skill needs to analyze multiple files or run multiple checks at once.

 full-audit/SKILL.md (excerpt)